moshix/BITNETServices/README.md

 <h1>RELAY CHAT Implementation(s)</h1>

 There is one version for z/VM and one for older VM versions (like VM/SP r5).
+You can find it here: https://github.com/moshix/BITNETServices/blob/master/RELAYVMSP.EXEC

+The version for newer VM/SP, VM/ESA and z/VM is here: https://github.com/moshix/BITNETServices/blob/master/relay.rexx

 It's a re-implementation from scratch of the very famous RELAY chat written by  Jeff Kell (RIP) of the University of Tennessee at Chattanooga in 1985 using the REXX programming language.